Research Frontpage

 Current Phase

 Selective maturity.
-Basic crypto automation is commoditized, but the frontier is still moving in execution quality, regime detection, permissioning, and product packaging.
+Basic crypto automation is commoditized, but the frontier is still moving in regime detection, execution quality, validation gates, permissioning, and product packaging.

-The current phase looks less like a race to invent new signals and more like a race to make bots safer, more selective, more transparent, and more faithful to live market behavior.
+The current phase looks less like a race to invent new signals and more like a race to make bots survive live conditions, prove performance continuously, and fit specific venues.

-At the same time, strategy creation is becoming more accessible through guided and natural-language interfaces, which may broaden adoption without removing the need for execution discipline.
+At the same time, strategy creation is becoming more accessible through visual, guided, chat-based, and plain-English interfaces, which may broaden adoption without removing the need for execution discipline.

 What to Watch

-- Live-proof standards: whether forward history, logs, and failure conditions become table stakes.
+• Live-proof standards: whether forward history, read-only access, transaction history, and failure logs become table stakes.

-- Exchange-specific design: whether venue-tuned bots keep replacing generic cross-exchange templates.
+• Venue-specific design: whether native and exchange-tuned bots keep replacing generic templates.

 What's new